Alex Norris (British politician)

-Alexander James Jordan Norris (born 4 February 1984) is a British Labour and Co-op politician who has served as the Member of Parliament for Nottingham North and Kimberley, previously Nottingham North, since 2017.
-He has served as Minister of State for Border Security and Asylum since September 2025.
+Alexander James Jordan Norris (born 4 February 1984) is a British politician who has served as Secretary of State for Justice and Lord Chancellor since July 2026.
+A member of the Labour and Co-operative Party, he has been the Member of Parliament for Nottingham North and Kimberley, formerly Nottingham North, since 2017.

 Early life and career

-Alexander Norris was born on 4 February 1984 in Altrincham was privately educated at Manchester Grammar School.
-He moved to Nottingham in 2003 to study at the University of Nottingham.
+Alexander James Jordan Norris was born on 4 February 1984 in Altrincham.
+He and his sister Catherine were raised by his mother, Carole, after his father died of cancer when Norris was two.
+At the age of eleven, Norris received a free place to study at the private Manchester Grammar School.
+He moved to Nottingham in 2003 to study Politics and History at the University of Nottingham.

 Norris served as a member of Nottingham City Council, for Basford ward for six years and served as Portfolio Holder for Adults and Health.
 Before being elected to Parliament in 2017, Norris was working for UNISON as an Area Organiser.

 Parliamentary career

 At the snap 2017 general election, Norris was elected to Parliament as MP for Nottingham North with 60.2% of the vote and a majority of 11,160.
 From 2017, Norris served as Parliamentary Private Secretary to Shadow Health Secretary Jonathan Ashworth until February 2019.

 He served as an Opposition Whip from February 2019 until his appointment as Shadow Minister for Prevention, Public Health and Primary Care in Keir Starmer's first opposition frontbench.
 On 5 March 2019, Norris was appointed as acting Shadow Minister for the Department for International Development.

 At the 2019 general election, Norris was re-elected as MP for Nottingham North with a decreased vote share of 49.1% and a decreased majority of 4,490.
 Norris nominated Lisa Nandy in the 2020 Labour Party leadership election.

 In the November 2021 British shadow cabinet reshuffle, he became Shadow Minister for Levelling Up, assisting Lisa Nandy.
 In the 2023 British shadow cabinet reshuffle, he became Shadow Minister for Policing.

-Norris is a member of Labour Friends of Israel.

-Due to the 2023 review of Westminster constituencies, Norris' constituency of Nottingham North was abolished, and replaced with Nottingham North and Kimberley.
+Owing to the 2023 review of Westminster constituencies, Norris's constituency of Nottingham North was abolished, and replaced with Nottingham North and Kimberley.
 At the 2024 general election, Norris was elected to Parliament as MP for Nottingham North and Kimberley with 47.1% of the vote and a majority of 9,427.
+He was appointed Parliamentary Under-Secretary of State for Building Safety, Fire and Local Growth on 9 July 2024.

-In the 2025 British cabinet reshuffle he was promoted to minister of state.
+In Keir Starmer's 2025 British cabinet reshuffle, he was promoted to Minister of State for Border Security and Asylum.
+On 20 July 2026, Norris was appointed to Cabinet as Secretary of State for Justice and Lord Chancellor under Andy Burnham.